clementlefevre/udacity_ML/capstone_project/report/capstone_report.md

 |:--:|
 |![](./img/listings_per_host.png){ width=300px }|

 There are around one third of active listing that are offered by an host who owns more than one listing.
-Those are our target population, i.e the professional renting full appartments.
+Those are our target population, i.e  professionals renting full appartments.

 Number of reviews per listings rented|Availability per listings rented